 To document your decisions, you don’t need to do anything fancy.
 It can be as simple as summarizing notes from a meeting or writing down what your plan is.
 (In legalese, these are called Minutes of a Meeting and Written Consents.)

-Your assignment if you are a corporation:
+Your assignment, if you are a corporation:

 - If you haven’t held your annual shareholder meeting and board of directors meeting, hold one